mlswg/mls-protocol/draft-ietf-mls-protocol.md

 expired credentials and issue external Remove proposals.

 Some credential schemes also allow credentials to be revoked.
-Revocation is similar to expiry, in that a previously valid credential becomes invalid.
+Revocation is similar to expiry in that a previously valid credential becomes invalid.
 As such, most of the considerations above also apply to revoked credentials.
-However, applications may want to treat revoked credentials differently, e.g., removing members with revoked credentials while allowing members with expired credentials time to update.
+However, applications may want to treat revoked credentials differently, e.g., by removing members with revoked credentials while allowing members with expired credentials time to update.

 ### Uniquely Identifying Clients